jonathanpberger/dark-design/deck.md

 - and test-driven development ("TDD") enables pairing,
 ---

-class: center, middle, greenbg
+class: middle, inverse

-.f1[How do we enable TDD for Design?]
+.f1[How do we enable .green[TDD], <br/>which enables .green[Pairing], <br/>which enables .green[Happiness], <br/>for Design?]

 ???

-LET THIS QUESTION HANG
+- LET THIS QUESTION HANG
+- talk about "happy devs" as a goal for the Ruby language

 ---

 # Agenda

-I. What are the benefits of TDD?
+I. What we talk about when we talk about Pair Design

 II.
+What are the benefits of TDD?

+III.
 How does TDD work?

-II.V ASIDE: On Pairing

-III.
+IV.
 How could we Test-Drive Design?

 ---